brentos123/Active-Directory-Home-Lab/README_1.md

 ### Issue: password didn't meet complexity requirements

-When I ran the promotion wizard, the prerequisite check failed on the local Administrator password — AD requires a mix of uppercase, lowercase, numbers, and special characters before it'll let you promote the account to a domain admin.
+When I ran the promotion wizard, the prerequisite check failed on the local Administrator password, AD requires a mix of uppercase, lowercase, numbers, and special characters before it'll let you promote the account to a domain admin.

 **Fix:** reset the local password via `lusrmgr.msc` to something that meets the complexity policy, then re-ran the check and it passed.